xeniyash/nopcommerce/README.md

 # Technical details

-In the beginning I notticed that entire ui for `https://frontend.nopcommerce.com/` are hidden in iFrame so I've started implementing work around which is perfectly working, you can see this solution in the `cypress/integration/searchPage/basic_search_iframe.spec.js`
+In the beginning I noticed that entire ui for `https://frontend.nopcommerce.com/` are hidden in iFrame so I've started implementing work around which is perfectly working, you can see this solution in the `cypress/integration/searchPage/basic_search_iframe.spec.js`

-But then I notticed that I can use `https://demo.nopcommerce.com/` whithout iFrame so all other tests were written against `https://demo.nopcommerce.com/`
+But then I noticed that I can use `https://demo.nopcommerce.com/` without iFrame so all other tests were written against `https://demo.nopcommerce.com/`

 # Postman regression testing suite

-UI tests can be flaky due to many resons:
+UI tests can be flaky due to many reasons:

 - environment issues
 - connection issues
-- complecated test login with a lot of redundunt steps
+- complicated test login with a lot of redundant steps
 - etc

 Functionality on a UI side can be also tested through UI API calls, as an example I've created simple postman collection with one test which is checking computers/ endpoint.
 For better visibility `nopcommerce_regression_suite.postman_collection.json` should be imported into Postman app:

-1. Intall postman on you machine: instructions can be found here: https://learning.postman.com/docs/getting-started/installation-and-updates/
+1. Install postman on you machine: instructions can be found here: https://learning.postman.com/docs/getting-started/installation-and-updates/

 2. Open Postman > Import > Choose file > `nopcommerce_regression_suite.postman_collection.json` and `demo.nopcommerce.com.postman_environment`